17 Ways to Ease into Summer

 Do a Walking Tour of Your Favorite Town

-Take your camera, slow down your pace to a relaxing speed and remember why you fell in love with the town in the first place.
+If it’s been a while, grab your camera, slow your pace to a relaxing stroll, and take a moment to remember why you fell in love with the destination in the first place.

 Go Bold and Try Something New

-Summer is a great season to try out a new clothing or hairstyle or to go bright with lipstick and nail polish choices.
+Summer is a great season to try out new makeup products, hairstyles, or clothing styles.

 If you feel like you’ve been in a style rut lately, now’s the time to get out of it!